-Again, in case of a marital conflict, instead of adopting an accusing and frustrating attitude such as—"You made my life hell" or "You are not meeting my emotional needs," the American clinical psychotherapist Willard F. Harley suggests that accepting—" Yes, we have a problem", helps clear the clouds.
+Again, in case of a marital conflict, instead of adopting an accusing and frustrating attitude such as—'You made my life hell' or 'You are not meeting my emotional needs,' the American clinical psychotherapist Willard F. Harley suggests that accepting—' Yes, we have a problem', helps clear the clouds.
 Failure in adopting a realistic attitude to events creates symptoms of depression and aggravates stress situations.

-"Attitude, to me, is more important than facts.
+'Attitude, to me, is more important than facts.
 It is more important than the past, than education, than money, than circumstances, than failures, than successes, than what other people think or say or do.
 I am convinced that life is 10 per cent what happens to me and 90 per cent how I react to it.
-And so it is with you…" says Charles Swindoll, author and public speaker.
+And so it is with you…' says Charles Swindoll, author and public speaker.

 A right attitude can make a resilient person out of us in the face of stressful situations.